Following my review? See an up-to-date list of the chapters I've tackled here.

 So with $15,400, 20 days of training, and two exams later you are now an IFM Certified Practitioner.
 But what does that get you?
 Well, the IFM certification is not recognized by any reputable certification or medical body and their program “does not confer any additional legal or professional specialty”.

-On top of all of that, Functional Medicine does not have the best reputation for being scientifically rigorous and is frequently laced with half-truths and pseudoscientific theories like detox, homeopathy, and pushing anti-vaccine viewpoints.
-The quote below encapsulates the overall field of functional medicine.
+On top of all of that, functional medicine is not a regulated term (meaning anyone can call themselves a functional medicine practitioner) and the field does not have the best reputation for being scientifically rigorous as its practitioners frequently make claims laced with half-truths and pseudoscientific theories like detox, homeopathy, and pushing anti-vaccine viewpoints.
+The quote below encapsulates many of the issues with the field of functional medicine.

 You can find details about his functional medicine practice here.